 Together we will lock arms to improve our marriages in the open, no matter how great (or not) they are right now.

 And we are all committed to writing openly to inspire, encourage, and equip you to improve your marriage no matter how great (or not) your marriage is.

 If you want to check out who the regular contributors are and what they're writing I have added a contributor tab up top and you can check out each person's articles just by clicking their name, including me!

 My (very patient) wife and I have been together since 2004 and married since 2008.
 We have two kids – a son born in 2009 and a daughter born in 2011.

 When I realized I was a terrible husband

-For two days I watched and learned as they taught me about business.
-I diligently took notes about the main theme of the conference, but found myself writing other random things down that had nothing to do with business.
-I was taking notes about their marriage, all the little things that the husband obviously said and did, and how that impacted his marriage (and life).
+For two days I watched and learned as they taught me about business and coaching.
+I diligently took notes about those topics, but found myself writing other random things down that had nothing to do with business or coaching.

 Then it hit me